Chapter 11: The Essence of Yoga Practice

 Therefore, simplicity of life is called for.
 We have to be as simple as possible in our lives.
 He who is low fears no fall.
 Climb not too high under the impression that you are powerful.
 And so, it is better to give more and take less, and have a greater credit thereby, than take more and give less and deserve the discredit of the debit that would be struck against us in our life’s balance sheet.

-These are not unconnected aspects of the practice of yoga, but very much connected.
+These are not unconnected aspects of the practice of yoga, but are very much connected.
 We always think that yoga means sitting in a posture, breathing deeply, and thinking something.
 This is not yoga, though that may be a part of the misconstrued idea we have of the higher reaches of yoga.
 In the practice of yoga, we are not doing something silently in our rooms; we are interfering with the powers of the world.
 This we should not forget.
 The practice of yoga is not a silent working of some peculiar technique inside one’s room.
-No. We are operating the powers of the world when we are practicing yoga.
+We are operating upon the powers of the world when we are practising yoga.
 It is like a telephone operator: though he may be sitting in a small room, he has connections with so many things.
 Or, it is something like the operator of a central powerhouse which has connections with innumerable centres outside.
-We are operating the switchboard of the cosmos when we enter into the practice of yoga.
+We are operating upon the switchboard of the cosmos when we enter into the practice of yoga.
 All these things are difficult for most people to imagine.
 We only think in terms of a little deep breathing, and standing on the head for a few minutes, and chanting something.
 All this little practice that we do in our own misconstrued way will not shake even a hair of this world.

-Truly speaking – in the true sense of the term – yoga is that majestic and imponderable activity of our mind by which it tries to associate itself with every centre of power in the world.
+Truly speaking, in the true sense of the term, yoga is that imponderable activity of our mind by which it tries to associate itself with every centre of power in the world.
 It is not merely something that is happening within our own body, because what is within our body is subtly connected with everything else in the world.
 Even if we are merely trying to rouse certain powers within our own body, there will be a simultaneous rising of the counterparts of these powers in the world outside; and if we cannot be equal to the nature of the powers that are roused thus in the outside world, there will be a fall in the practice of yoga.
 Many people even go crazy because they cannot face the powers that are roused thus.

 All this is because we have a disturbed mind; we should not forget this.
 It is not that there is something wrong with our body.
 We may be a healthy person, but something is wrong with our mind.
 We are thinking a hundred things in our mind—and in a very chaotic manner, not in a consistent way.
 The whole thing is a hotchpotch in the head; therefore, we cannot sit quietly without a sense of uneasiness.